BTS: K-pop boy band racism storm hits German radio station | DW | 26.02.2021

 "In this case, he overshot the mark in his choice of words in an attempt to present his opinion in an ironically exaggerated manner and with exaggeratedly feigned excitement, and thus hurt the feelings of the BTS fans.
 But, as he assured us, this was in no way his intention.
 He only wanted to express his displeasure about the above-mentioned cover version."

-The group has even established itself in the world's biggest music market, the notoriously impenetrable US.
+The group has even established itself in the world's biggest music market, the notoriously impenetrable United States.
 The all-English single "Dynamite" entered the Billboard Hot 100 at number one last August, making BTS the first South Korean act to top the US chart.

 The recent death of a young actress has triggered a debate about gender inequality and increasing societal pressures facing young women in South Korea.